gazoakley/terraform-aws-session-manager-settings/README.md

 ## Outputs

 * `document_name` - Name of the created document.
 * `document_arn` - ARN of the created document.
-You can use this to create IAM policies that prevent changes to session manager preferences.
+You can use this to create IAM policies that prevent changes to Session Manager preferences.

 ## License